TACT : TREAT-NMD Advisory Committee for Therapeutics

 Of the many promising research results presented at conferences, published in journals and hailed as the basis for possible future treatments and cures, few progress into clinical trial.
 Evaluating the therapeutic potential of drugs seemingly ready for this step is a challenge not only for the patients who build hope on preclinical results and for the potential funders and industry sponsors of the research, but also for the researchers themselves.

-- Accept applications for candidate drugs targeted to any form of rare inherited neuromuscular disease
+- Accept applications for therapeutics targeted to any form of rare inherited neuromuscular disease.

-- Review drugs that are presented as having a clear perspective within the translational process with the long-term goal of an intended clinical trial and potential registration
+- Review therapeutics that are presented as having a clear perspective within the translational process with the long-term goal of an intended clinical trial and potential registration.

-- Consider reviewing pre-reviewed programmes if it has substantially progressed or changed and if the committee felt that it could add further value
+- Consider reviewing pre-reviewed programmes if they have substantially progressed or changed and if the committee felt that it could add further value.